 Best for: 4 landscapes

-Based on personal experience, Olympic stands out to me particularly for a unique spring break national park destination.
+Based on personal experience, Olympic stands out to me particularly as a unique spring break national park destination.

 This is because of its diverse landscape.
 You can experience snow-capped mountains, rugged beaches, and tropical rainforests all in one day at Olympic National Park.

-I also love that it’s easily combinable with a day trip to Seattle making it a versatile trip option to experience different gems in the Pacific Northwest United States.
+I also love that it’s easily combined with a day trip to Seattle, making it a versatile option for experiencing different gems in the Pacific Northwest United States.

 6. Channel Islands National Park